 The National Wastewater Drug Monitoring Program (NWDMP) measures the presence of substances in sewerage treatment plants across Australia.
 This includes estimated population-weighted average consumption of oxycodone and fentanyl.
 It should be noted that wastewater analysis cannot differentiate between prescribed and illicit use.
 Estimated consumption of oxycodone and fentanyl have plateaued at historically low levels (ACIC 2023).

-- In August 2022, oxycodone population-weighted average consumption continued to be higher in regional areas than capital cities, nearly double the level of consumption in capital cities.
+- In December 2022, oxycodone population-weighted average consumption continued to be higher in regional areas than capital cities.

 For state and territory data, see the National Wastewater Drug Monitoring Program reports.